 Visit the Reggio Children Loris Maleguzzi International Center, a mixed public and private company founded and located in Reggio Emilia.
 The center was established with the aim to promote high quality education worldwide, particularly related to the education of young children and the training of teachers.
 The Reggio Philosophy is one of the most famous education approaches in the world today.

 Share the pride of Reggio Emilia—where the Italian tri-color flag was created in 1797—by touring this magnificent museum in the historic city center.

 Veneto is a fascinating northeastern region bordering on the Adriatic Sea.
 Verona is one of Italy’s most picturesque cities.
-It is the legendary home of Shakespeare’s Romeo and Juliet and site of some of the best preserved Roman ruins in the nation, including an amazing Coliseum-type arena where outdoor operas are still performed.
+It is the legendary home of Shakespeare’s Romeo and Juliet and site of some of the best-preserved Roman ruins in the nation, including an amazing Roman arena where operas are still performed.

-Ducati Motor Holding is an Italian company, located in Borgo Panigale (few minutes from Bologna) that designs and manufactures the famous motorcycles of the same name.
-Founded in 1926 by Antonio Cavalieri Ducati, Ducati has a flourishing motorbike market all over the world- USA and Italy represent 50 % of the worldwide sales turnover- not to mention the astonishing shows Ducati it gives at MotoGP and superbike races.
+Ducati Motor Holding is an Italian company, located in Borgo Panigale (a few minutes from Bologna) that designs and manufactures the famous motorcycles of the same name.
+Founded in 1926 by Antonio Cavalieri Ducati, Ducati has a flourishing motorbike market all over the world -- the U.S. and Italy represent 50% of the worldwide sales turnover- not to mention the astonishing shows Ducati it gives at MotoGP and superbike races.

 Spring: Opens 9/1